dean2727/AI-Basics/P1-Blocksworld/README.md

 "python blockgen.py <S:int> <B:int> <N:int>", where S is the number of stacks,
 B is the number of blocks, and N is the number of scrambling steps/moves, and redirect the output to a .bwp file.
 To compile, run "make".
-To run the program, run "./BlocksworldBFS <file>", where file is a .bwp file needed to set up the problem.
+To run the program, run "./BlocksworldBFS file", where file is a .bwp file needed to set up the problem.

 ## Results